US clarifies it was not informed about J&K status plans

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: The US on Wednesday rejected claims that it was apprised by India of the intentions to change Jammu and Kashmir's special status.
+WASHINGTON: The US on Wednesday rejected claims that it was apprised by India about the intentions to change Jammu and Kashmir's special status.

 "Contrary to press reporting, the Indian government did not consult or inform the US government before moving to revoke Jammu and Kashmir's special constitutional status," according to the US State department clarification.